-But – like I’ve done with Frank Sinatra, Elvis Presley and Nat Cole (search for them on my blog to read the articles) – I’d like these articles to direct your attention to the music; which has also been somewhat misunderstood and underappreciated.
-I plan on going a little deeper than their more recognizable hits as most of us are more-than-familiar with iconic Beach Boys music.
+But – like I’ve done with Frank Sinatra, Elvis Presley and Nat Cole – I’d like these articles to direct your attention to the music; which has also been somewhat misunderstood and underappreciated.
+I plan on going a little deeper than their more recognizable hits as most of us are more than familiar with iconic Beach Boys music.
 We could call this the best of the “2nd tier”.
 Of course, the Beach Boys catalogue is so deep that we could carry on to highlight a 3rd and 4th tier; the hidden gems.

 Brian was a gentle child who was subjected to brutal treatment at the hands of his father.
 It’s so hard to abbreviate this aspect of Brian’s journey but suffice it to say that Brian turned to music not only as a companion and an outlet but also as a means to communicate with and satisfy the demands and expectations of Murry.
 Murry himself had been a songwriter; somehow restraining his demons long enough to compose pleasant little ditties in the hopes of having them published and perhaps even recorded and performed by a big name.
 He was successful once when Lawrence Welk performed Murry’s “Two-Step Side Step” on the radio.